Isaviil/guilty-gear-shop-junior/README.md

-# Tienda online inspirada en Guilty Gear Strive

-**Desarrollador:** Isaac V.
-**Proyecto Académico Individual**

-## Descripción del Proyecto
-Tienda online inspirada en Guilty Gear Strive que se desarrolló con tecnologías modernas para ofrecer una experiencia completa de compra digital.

-- **Frontend:** HTML5, CSS3 (Grid y Flexbox), JavaScript con GSAP para animaciones.
-- **Backend:** ASP.NET Core con C# para lógica y controladores RESTful.
-- **Base de Datos:** SQL Server para gestión de usuarios, productos y órdenes.

-## Funcionalidades Implementadas
-- Gestión completa de productos, usuarios y órdenes.
-- Interfaz responsiva con animaciones fluidas y carrusel.
-- Modal para carrito de compras con funcionalidad de añadir/quitar productos.
-- Registro de usuario (actualmente pendiente de implementación vía interfaz).
-- Generación dinámica de PDFs con resumen de compra (90% completado).
-- Validaciones y manejo de sesiones con fetch y sessionStorage.

-## Estado
-- Proyecto funcional y desplegable.
-- Registro de usuario en desarrollo (modal planeado).
-- Generación de PDF pendiente agregar nombre de usuario.

-## Uso
-1. Clonar repositorio.
-2. Configurar base de datos SQL Server con scripts proporcionados.
-3. Ejecutar backend ASP.NET Core.
-4. Abrir frontend en navegador para interactuar con la tienda.
-5. "La carpeta 'proyecto 1' debe estar dentro de otra carpeta para que la redirección funcione correctamente.
-Por ejemplo: 'ProyectoGG/pagina1'."

-## 🔐 Acceso de prueba (usuario precreado)

-> Debido a que la creación de usuarios aún no está implementada desde la interfaz, se debe usar el siguiente usuario para ingresar:
-- **Email:** `sol.badguy@guiltygear.com`
-- **Password:** `Sol2025`

-## Próximos pasos / Pendientes
-- Implementar mensaje de bienvenida para usuarios al ingresar a la tienda.
-- Agregar mensaje de agradecimiento tras finalizar la compra.
-- Ajustar estilos con reglas `@media` para mejorar la responsividad en diferentes dispositivos.
-- Integrar animaciones con GSAP para mejorar la experiencia visual.

-## ⚠️ Aviso
-Este proyecto fue desarrollado únicamente con fines educativos como parte de una práctica académica.
-Todos los derechos de Guilty Gear, sus personajes, logotipos, imágenes y demás elementos visuales pertenecen a **Arc System Works**.
-No se busca obtener ningún beneficio económico ni infringir los derechos de autor de la marca original.
+# Guilty Gear Strive Inspired Online Store

+**Aspiring Developer:** Isaac V.
+**Academic Individual Project**

+---

+## Project Description

+An online store inspired by Guilty Gear Strive.

+**Frontend:** HTML5, CSS3 (Grid and Flexbox), JavaScript with GSAP for animations
+**Backend:** ASP.NET Core with C# for business logic and RESTful controllers
+**Database:** SQL Server for managing users, products, and orders

+---

+## Features Implemented

+- Management of products, users, and orders
+- Responsive user interface with smooth animations and carousel
+- Shopping cart modal with add/remove product functionality
+- User registration and login with secure password hashing
+- Dynamic PDF generation with purchase summary (90% complete)
+- Validation and session management with fetch API and sessionStorage

+---

+## Current Status

+- Fully functional and deployable
+- User registration and login implemented
+- PDF generation pending final user info integration
+- UI responsiveness improved with media queries and dynamic units
+- GSAP animations integrated for enhanced user experience

+---

+## Setup Instructions

+1. Clone the repository
+2. Use **Microsoft SQL Server** with **Windows Authentication** to configure the database using the provided scripts
+3. Run the backend with **ASP.NET Core**
+4. Open the frontend folder (`pagina1`) inside another folder to ensure proper redirection

+---

+## Demo Account (for testing)

+User registration is now available through the log in interface, so you can create your own account.

+If you want to test quickly, you can still use the pre-created demo account:
+- Email: sol.badguy@guiltygear.com
+- Password: Sol2025

+---

+## Next Steps

+- Implement welcome message for users upon login
+- Add error messages for failed login attempts
+- Validate email format and phone number length
+- Improve responsiveness with @media rules for main pages
+- Integrate additional GSAP animations
+- Update some backend method and variable names for clarity

+---

+## Credits

+Thanks to [DatCravat](https://www.datcravat.com) for providing images used in the sign-up interface.

+---

+## Disclaimer

+This project is purely for educational purposes as part of an academic practice.
+All Guilty Gear characters, logos, images, and visual elements belong to Arc System Works.
+No commercial gain or copyright infringement intended.